 How safe are business savings?

 Smaller businesses get £85,000 guaranteed savings protection per financial institution, but big companies don't.
-To understand how this protection works for individuals, see the Savings Safety guide.
+To understand how this protection works, see the Savings Safety guide.
 If your business meets criteria below, it'll be protected like an individual.

 The definition of what counts as a small business does leave a bit of latitude, though.